What do you think of Garnet’s assertion that “white is just a convenience for white people”?

 People with multiple ethnicities, like Garnet, sometimes want to claim an identity, sometimes reject it.
 So does Reisden.
 Sometimes he wants to say he’s Richard; sometimes he denies it.
 Is he Richard, or Reisden, or are all the conflicting things he says about himself true?
 Does Reisden’s complex heritage feel anything like a form of mixed heritage?

-In Gilbert’s place, what would you have done with the book?
+In Gilbert’s place, what would you have done with Richard's book?
 Does the book actually “prove” anything?

 When Perdita thinks about Sherlock Holmes, she realizes she isn’t like him.
 Rather than being a logical detective and considering alibis, she follows people’s motives and emotions.
 She isn’t solving a mystery so much as fighting her own desire not to find what she does find.
 Does this make Crimes and Survivors a mystery or, as some of Sarah Smith’s other books have been called, a psychological thriller?